 Beauty as Revelation

 Every idea has a consequence.
-Therefore, it becomes unconvincing to believe in A and meanwhile deny B when it naturally and necessarily follows from A. Practically speaking, in the atheistic worldview that allows no room for God or any supernatural power behind this world, everything that exists is reduced down to a chance of a combination of molecules and some chemical reactions between atoms.
-This dangerous idea lead necessarily to many disasters, the darkest, scariest and most depressing of which is that there is no meaning or purpose in life, and that meaning, purpose or value cannot to ascribed to anything.
-To atheists, the beautiful stars you see are accidental blobs of burning gases and the handsome atheists are accidental blobs of dying chemicals that evolved in a mysterious and purposeless, meaningless way.
+It is illogical to believe in ‘A’ while denying ‘B’ since it naturally and necessarily follows from ‘A.’ Practically speaking, in the atheistic worldview that allows no room for God or any supernatural power behind this world, everything that exists is reduced to a combination of molecules and some chemical reactions between atoms.
+This dangerous idea leads to many disasters, the darkest, scariest, and most depressing of which there is no meaning or purpose in life.
+Meaning, purpose, or value is not ascribed.
+To atheists, the beautiful stars you see are random blobs of burning gases, and the handsome atheists are accidental blobs of dying chemicals that evolved in a mysterious and purposeless way.

 Ironically, Dawkins’ is a deluded logic.
-If there is no good or evil, how would he complain that some get hurt and others lucky?
-If there is no meaning, no design and no purpose, why does he try to convince us that his atheistic worldview is ‘meaningful’ whereas he asserts there is no such a thing?
-Judged by the atheistic worldview, many terms become problematic; such as, “the selfish gene” Dawkins likes to refer to; yet, he fails to tell us where the idea of ‘selfishness’ comes from, or if it has meaning at all!
-Basically, any idea an atheist zealouslytries to convince us of is basically and unconsciously a violation of his or her own worldview, simply because any discussion becomes as meaningless and purposeless as the world in its atheistic view.
+How would he complain that some get hurt and others lucky if no good or evil exists?
+If there is no meaning, no design, and no purpose, why does he try to convince us that his atheistic worldview is ‘meaningful’ while asserting there is no such a thing?
+Judged by the atheistic worldview, many terms are problematic, such as “the selfish gene” Dawkins likes to refer to; yet, he fails to tell us where the idea of ‘selfishness‘ comes from, or if it has meaning at all!
+Basically, any idea an atheist zealously tries to convince us of is basically and unconsciously a violation of their worldview, simply because any discussion becomes as meaningless and purposeless as the world in its atheistic view.
 Take Prof. William Provine’s summary of the consequences of his orthodox evolutionary theory: “There is no ultimate foundation for ethics, no ultimate meaning in life, and no free will for humans, either.”

-Again, how can we trust this statement if it is a result of meaninglessness and no free will?
+Again, how can we trust this statement if it results from meaninglessness and no free will?

-Much worse still is that if our thinking and perceptions are upshots of purposeless evolutionary process in a meaningless cosmos, then trusting our own minds and critical abilities becomes necessarily illusionary.
-Darwin himself was aware of this problem as he admits: “But then with me the horrid doubt always arises whether the convictions of man’s mind, which has been developed from the mind of the lower animals, are of any value or at all trustworthy.
-Would any one trust in the convictions of a monkey’s mind, if there are any convictions in such a mind?”
+Much worse still is that if our thinking and perceptions are upshots of a purposeless evolutionary process in a meaningless cosmos, trusting our minds and critical abilities become an illusion.
+Darwin himself was aware of this problem as he admits: “But then with me, the horrid doubt always arises whether the convictions of man’s mind, which has been developed from the mind of the lower animals, are of any value or at all trustworthy.
+Would anyone trust in the convictions of a monkey’s mind, if there are any convictions in such a mind?”

-Basically, if there is no designer for our brains to think, then our thinking will be reduced to chemical reactions that have no meaning, and thereby all thinking, including atheistic thoughts and scientific inferences, has to be discredited.
-Furthermore, our own will becomes an illusion as Sam Harris argues.
+Suppose there is no designer for our brains to think.
+In that case, our thinking is reduced to chemical reactions that have no meaning, and thereby all thinking, including atheistic thoughts and scientific inferences, is discredited.
+Furthermore, our own will becomes an illusion, as Sam Harris argues.
 Therefore, if God is dead, man is dead too!
-If God is illusion, man is illusion too!
+If God is an illusion, man is an illusion also!

-That is why we need to differentiate between science and the interpretation of science, between science and scientism.
+We need to differentiate between science and the interpretation of science; science and scientism.
 Here is a Quranic warning against failing to embrace common sense: